 Why, hello!

-I’m Kat; a working (WAH — mostly) writer/editor/author with one child, one partner, several pets, a large wild garden that I don’t tend to nearly as much as I should (okay, fine, not at all), not enough hours in the day, and I miss sleep.
-I’ve been writing professionally for over 20 years (here are some of my very early published bits if you fancy a laugh), and in general since infancy.
-I own a writing services company, Little Words Limited, and that takes up most of my time but I love it, as well as the people I work with.
+I’m Kat; a working writer/editor/author/business owner with one child, one partner, an 11.5-year-old doggo (Hugh Boy), not enough hours in the day, and I miss sleep.
+I’ve been writing professionally for over 20 years (here are some of my very early published bits if you fancy a laugh) and, in general, since infancy.
+I have an 2:1 Arts degree in English Literature and Philosophy, a Master’s in Creative Writing (with Distinction) from Kingston University, and own a writing services company, Little Words Limited.

-I have written two books (and started approximately a couple thousand others) and I am trying to get published after years of dreaming about it (and sending off ridiculous submissions to agents before finally getting the hang of it), I (finally) have a literary agent and am, what we call, a signed author (somebody pinch me).
-(Click here to read more of my writing journey, updated every year since I started this site in ’12.)
+I have written two books (and started approximately a couple thousand others) and I am trying to get signed after years of dreaming about it (and sending off ridiculous submissions to agents before finally getting the hang of it), I (finally) have a literary agent and am, what we call, a signed author (somebody pinch me).
+(Click here to read more of my writing journey, updated every year since I started this blog/site in 2012.)

-As if being a working parent is not enough, I am also (lest I be alone with my thoughts for more than a second) working on several other projects, including my English literature and philosophy degree, a series of children’s books and, perpetually, the next novel.
+As if being a working parent is not enough, I am also (lest I be alone with my thoughts for more than a second) working on several other projects, including a series of children’s books and, perpetually, the next novel.
 I consider myself a woman writer for women writers.
-I love fellow writers and wish we could hang out all day talking everything writing and drinking Absinthe like the Lost Generation.
-Being a mother and writing are the two things I’m most proud of in this world, and I want to continue to do both, for ever and ever, amen.
+I love fellow writers and wish we could hang out all day talking everything writing and drinking Absinthe like the Lost Generation, or the French Existentialists.
+Being a mother and writing are the two things I’m most proud of in this world, and I want to continue to do both, forever and ever, amen.

-Random pieces of information about me that you may (or totally may not… most likely not) find interesting: I split my time between the UK (where I grew up since toddlerhood) and Greece (my birthplace).
+Random pieces of information about me that you may (or totally may not… most likely not) find interesting: I split my time between the UK (where I grew up since toddlerhood) and Greece (my birthplace) for most of my 20s and 30s (I’m now in the 40s).
 I am viewed as a Greek in the UK, and a Brit in Greece (go figure).
 I’m not a big fan of Greek food (I’ve been force-fed it my whole life; give me a tuna melt panini any day).
 I have a love/hate relationship with travel; I love being at the new destination but detest the journey part.
 My Kindle goes everywhere with me.
 I have Blinkist because one lifetime is not enough for all the books I MUST read.
 I’ve lost count of the number of tattoos I have.
 Mental health struggles?
 You betcha!
 (Since I was six, thank you very much.)
 Oh, and if I don’t wear socks, my hands sweat.

 I hope you have been at least mildly entertained by my ramblings.
 Please feel free to reach out for anything and I’ll get back to you as soon as I can (disclaimer: I only talk to nice people).